 🛒 Ramen Soup Ingredients:

-Ramen tare is a concentrated base mix that adds depth of flavour to the soup.
+Ramen tare is a concentrated soup base mix that adds depth of flavor to the soup.
 The key ingredients in my miso tare are garlic, scallions/spring onions (white parts only), ginger, garlic, miso, soy sauce, sesame oil, doubanjiang and sugar:

 With many varieties of miso paste (with red and white being two of the most commonly found types) you might be wondering which one is best to use.

 You're likely to find white miso in your local supermarket/store and fortunately, this is the type that is best for this recipe.
 White miso has a light and slightly sweet flavour whereas red miso will be too strong for the broth.